talha469/enableTestAPI/README.md

 Steps

-1- Git Clone enableTestAPI -> JWTValidationTest
+1- Git Clone enableTestAPI -> JWTValidationAPI

 2- Navigate to the directory